qcscine/molassembler/NOTES.rst

 - Fixed atoms in DG -> how?
 Probably by just specifying the geometry without variance in the distance bounds and then setting the fixed atoms' gradients to zero in the refinement stage
-- Atom removal safety of code -> getNumAtoms, getNumBonds, etc. Make the full set of data be contiguous every time (atom indices range from 0 -> nAtoms - 1 Molecule may also be prone to errors in this regard
 - Aromatic cycles have to be detected for DG!
 This property has to be detected for generated structures to be more reasonable, but also not necessarily from the start.
 But watch out, don't forget to integrate it at some point!
 A